patrick-kidger/typst_pyimage/README.md

 ## Notes

-It's common to have an initial block of code that is in common to all `#pyimage("...")` calls (such as import statements, defining helpers etc).
-These can be placed in a `#pyimageinit("...")` directive.
+It's common to have an initial block of code that is in common to all `#pyimage("...")` and `#pycontent("...")` calls (such as import statements, defining helpers etc).
+These can be placed in a `#pyinit("...")` directive.

 Each `#pyimage("...")` block is executed as a fresh module (i.e. as if each was a separate Python file), but with the same Python interpreter.

 Overall, this is essentially equivalent to the following Python code:
 ```
 # main.py
-import pyimageinit
+import pyinit
 import pyimage1
 import pyimage2

-# pyimageinit.py
+# pyinit.py
-...  # your #pyimageinit("...") code
+...  # your #pyinit("...") code

 # pyimage1.py
-from pyimageinit import *
+from pyinit import *
 ...  # your first #pyimage("...") code

 # pyimage2.py
-from pyimageinit import *
+from pyinit import *
 ...  # your second #pyimage("...") code
 ```
 This means that e.g. any global caches will be shared across all `#pyimage("...")` calls.
 (Useful when using a library like JAX, which has a JIT compilation cache.)

 ## Limitations

-1. The watcher just extracts all the `pyimage("...")` blocks via regex, and runs them in the order that they appear in the file.
-This means that (a) the `"` character may not appear anywhere in the Python code (even if escaped), and (b) trying to call `pyimage` dynamically (i.e. not with a literal string at the top level of your program) will not work.
+1. The watcher just extracts all the `pyimage("...")` etc. blocks via regex, and runs them in the order that they appear in the file.
+This means that (a) the `"` character may not appear anywhere in the Python code (even if escaped), and (b) trying to call `pyimage` etc. dynamically (i.e. not with a literal string at the top level of your program) will not work.
-2. Only `pyimage("...")` calls inside the single watched file are tracked.
+2. Only `pyimage("...")` etc. calls inside the single watched file are tracked.

 We could probably lift 1a and 2 with a bit of effort.
 PRs welcome.